Regent's Park: Subsequent history

-Late in 1916, the Home Postal Depot, Royal Engineers moved to a purpose-built wooden building (200,000 sq ft) on Chester Road, Regent's Park.
+Late in 1916, the Home Postal Depot, Royal Engineers moved to a purpose-built wooden building (200000 sqft) on Chester Road, Regent's Park.
 This new facility contained the depot's administration offices, a large parcel office and a letter office, these last two previously being at the Mount Pleasant Mail Centre.
 HM King George V and HM Queen Mary visited the depot on 11 December 1916.
 The depot vacated the premises in early 1920.

 Queen Mary's Gardens, in the Inner Circle, were created in the 1930s, bringing that part of the park into use by the general public for the first time.
 The site had originally been used as a plant nursery and had later been leased to the Royal Botanic Society.

 In July 1982, an IRA bomb was detonated at the bandstand, killing seven soldiers.

 The sports pitches, which had been relaid with inadequate drainage after the Second World War, were relaid between 2002 and 2004, and in 2005 a new sports pavilion was constructed.

-On 7 July 2006 the park held an event for people to remember the events of the 7 July 2005 London bombings.
-Members of the public placed mosaic tiles on to seven purple petals.
-Later bereaved family members laid yellow tiles in the centre to finish the mosaic.
+On 7 July 2006 the park held an event to commemorate the 7 July 2005 London bombings.
+Members of the public placed mosaic tiles onto seven purple petals.
+Later, bereaved family members laid yellow tiles in the centre to complete the mosaic.

+The Queen Elizabeth II Garden was opened by Princess Anne on 21 April 2026, on what would have been Elizabeth's 100th birthday.
+Designed by landscape designer Katharine Erme, the commemorative garden celebrates her life and commitment to public service.